 Is it against the law to abandon a vehicle?

 Yes, under the terms of the Refuse Disposal (Amenity) Act 1978 it is a criminal offence to abandon a vehicle and carries a penalty upon conviction of a fine of up to £2,500 or 3 months imprisonment or both.
-The Council can also claim back the cost of removing and disposing of the vehicle.
+We can also claim back the cost of removing and disposing of the vehicle.

 My car was stolen and now the council has my car in store or have destroyed it.
 Can I get my car back at no cost or if it has been destroyed can I be compensated?